AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/manage-work-and-team-requests-home.md

 ## View a work item in the My Work widget

-Work itemsa that are assigned to you are display in the My Work widget in [!UICONTROL Home].
+Work items that are assigned to you are display in the My Work widget in [!UICONTROL Home].
 You can configure which work items are displayed in the My Work widget using the filter at the top of the widget [!UICONTROL worklist].

 You can select filters that display items that are ready for you to work on, or items that you are currently working on already.